kenshee2004/kenshee2004/README.md

 ###

 <h3 align="left">Hello there!
 My name is Onoda Kenshee Edades, but you can either call me "Kenshee" or "Onoda."
-I am currently a 2nd Year Industrial Engineering student, on a mission to successfully traverse the seemingly difficult yet interesting path of the "Fundamentals of Data Science" course!</h3>
+I am currently a 2nd Year Industrial Engineering student on a mission to successfully traverse the seemingly difficult yet interesting path of the "Fundamentals of Data Science" course!</h3>

 ###